HOW TO WRITE AN APP DEVELOPMENT BRIEF TEMPLATE IN 2021

 CHECK OUT LATEST APP TRENDS

-Apps are a reflection of culture, and in 2020, most of the top downloaded apps overwhelmingly led a trend towards helpfulness.
+Apps are a reflection of culture, and this year, most of the top downloaded apps overwhelmingly led a trend towards helpfulness.
 To help users get the daily self-care they needed or to emphasise well-being, the Shine app launched a section specifically dedicated to mental health.
 For teachers and students needing to reinvent the classroom experience, the Explain Everything Whiteboard app offered a cloud-based collaboration tool so groups of students could continue to work on projects together, even remotely.
 For families seeking to connect with loved ones, the Caribu app added dozens of interactive games and more than a thousand new books to its real-time video-calling platform.
 The Pokémon GO app reinvented their popular outdoor gameplay with at-home experiences.
-The United Nations World Food Programme’s ShareTheMealapp made it easy for users to make a difference in the lives of others, with more than 80+ million meals shared to date.
+The United Nations World Food Programme’s ShareTheMealApp made it easy for users to make a difference in the lives of others, with more than 80+ million meals shared to date.
 Around the world, app owners channelled their creative energy into helping users stay healthy, educated, connected, and entertained.

 CHOOSING THE RIGHT MOBILE APP DESIGNER / COMPANY / PROVIDER